masylum/Backbone.Subset/Readme.md

 * To limit which model keys trigger a live update, set `liveupdate\_keys` to be an array of attributes: `liveupdate\_keys = ['archived']`.

+### Exclusive subsets

+There are subsets that are exclusive and can operate more efficiently since they don't have to bubble to their siblings.
+To mark a subset as exclusive just implement the `exclusiveSubset` function to return `true` or `false`.

 ## Tests

 You must have node installed in order to run the tests.